kojuabhishek/TMS_AK/README.md

 ### 1. Clone the Repository

-Clone the repository to your local machine
+Clone the repository to your local machine and change connectionstring Create db  named 'TMS' in ssms then
 Run the .sql script in ssms